Klipper3d/klipper/docs/Measuring_Resonances.md

 ```
 ~/klipper/scripts/calibrate_shaper.py /tmp/resonances_x_*.csv -o /tmp/shaper_calibrate_x.png --max_smoothing=0.2
 ```
-which limits the smoothing to 0.2 score.
+which limits the smoothing to a score of 0.2.
 Now you can get the following result:

 ![Resonances](img/calibrate-x-max-smoothing.png)
 ```